-PIPELINE OPERATIONS AND MAINTENANCE:
+PIPELINE OPERATIONS AND MAINTNANCE:

 Pipeline systems for oil and gas industry play important role in modern industrial operations.
-The purpose of this training course is to present basic characteristics of efficient operation of pipelines in various engineering applications technical characteristics of operation of pump and compressor stations

-This training course will cover the interaction of pipelines with flow moving equipment, i.e. pumps and compressors and
+The purpose of this training course is to present basic characteristics of efficient operation of pipelines in various engineering applications.
+This training course will cover the interaction of pipelines with flow moving equipment, i.e. pumps and compressors and technical characteristics of operation of pump and compressor stations.